-Pre-requisites: Electrical Circuits, Electronic Devices and Circuits
+Pre-requisites: Electrical Circuits, Electronic Devices and Circuits OBJECTIVES: Objectives of this course are

 - to introduce various optimization techniques i.e classical, linear programming, transportation problem, simplex algorithm, dynamic programming - constrained and unconstrained optimization techniques for solving and optimizing an electrical and electronic engineering circuits design problems in real world situations. - to explain the concept of Dynamic programming and its applications to project implementation.